wso2/docs-ei/en/micro-integrator/docs/references/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-config.md

 ## Rollback the events

-Once processing of an event fails, it will trigger specified `fault sequence`.
-In there it is possible to specify below property.
+Once processing of an event fails, it will trigger a specified `fault sequence`.
+It is possible to specify the following property in such a situation.
 ```xml
 <property name="SET_DB_ROLLBACK_ONLY" value="true"/>
 ```
 Once this property is set to `true`, DB event listener will not do any updates to the database.
-That is it will not delete the row associated with the event or it will not update the boolean value being monitored.
-Also it will not consider that event as received by the endpoint.
-Upon the next DB event poll, same event will be triggered again.
+That is, it will not delete the row associated with the event or it will not update the boolean value being monitored.
+Also, it will not consider that event as received by the endpoint.
+Upon the next DB event poll, the same event will be triggered again.
 You can build a re-try mechanism upon mediation failures using this feature.